-Are there risk factors for brain and spinal cord tumors in children?
+What are the risk factors for brain tumors in children?

 - Neurofibromatosis type 1 (von Recklinghausen disease)